OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 What Docker Sandboxing Configuration Does a Production OpenClaw Need?

-According to NIST SP 800-190 (Application Container Security Guide), container isolation reduces the application attack surface by 73% compared to running directly on the host.
-The CIS Docker Benchmark v1.7.0 specifies 89 configuration checks — here are the ones that matter most for OpenClaw:.
-We go deeper in our Docker sandboxing guide.
+According to NIST SP 800-190 (Application Container Security Guide), properly configured container isolation reduces the application attack surface by 73% compared to running directly on the host.
+The CIS Docker Benchmark v1.7.0 specifies 89 configuration checks — here are the nine that matter most for OpenClaw, consolidated into a single docker run command:

 docker run -d \